 From Ernest Hemingway’s favourite fountain pens to Ian Fleming’s gold-capped Biro, we’ve jotted down a list of iconic author’s choice writing implements…

-Some of the history’s greatest works of fiction began life in the most unassuming ways.
-Truman Capote used yellow legal pads on which to write his novels.
-Nabokov composed all his works on index cards.
-J.K Rowling famously formulated her initial idea for Harry Potter on a sheaf of napkins.
+Some of history’s greatest works of fiction began life in incredibly unassuming ways.
+Novelist Truman Capote would write his novels on yellow legal pads.
+Lolita author Vladimir Nabokov composed almost all of his works on index cards.
+And Irish writer James Joyce scrawled his first drafts on huge scraps of cardboard.

 “One final note,” wrote the author of Carrie, The Shining and Misery in the back of his novel Dreamcatcher, “This book was written with the world’s finest word processor, a Waterman cartridge fountain pen.”

 A major US pen brand, Waterman was established in 1884, and King claimed that it put him “in touch with language” in a way no other way of writing could.
 “It slows you down,” he said, during an interview on CBS.
 “It makes you think about each word as you write it”.
 The specific model favoured by the master of horror literature is the Hémisphère Fountain Pen, with its elegant, slim shape and chiselled detailing.

 Arthur Conan Doyle used a Parker Duofold Classic